MartinStokroos/WalshFUN/README.md

 # WalshFUN

 ## Walsh function series generator library for Arduino
-The Walsh functions are the discrete version of the sine-cosine functions.
+The Walsh functions [1] are the discrete version of the sine-cosine functions.
 Walsh functions can be used analogus to sine-cosine functions in Fourier analysis or wave synthesis.
-According to the Walsh function definition, the output of the Walsh functions have only two states viz: +1 and -1.
+According to the Walsh function definition, the output of the Walsh functions have only two states viz +1 or -1.
+With this implementation of the Walsh functions  for Arduino, the walsh function output has a logic value of 1 or 0 (boolean).

-With this implementation for Arduino, the walsh function output has a logic value of 1 or 0 (boolean).
 The Walsh function is noted as:

-*WAL(n, t)*
+*WAL(n, t)* ,Where:

 *n* is the 'frequency' or wave number
 *t* is the time, usually normalized to the time base *t/T*.

-The even Walsh functions are also labeled as *SAL* and the uneven functions as *CAL*.
+The even Walsh functions are sometimes labeled as *SAL* and the uneven functions as *CAL*.

 ## Walsh functions in the library
 * `bool wal8(unsigned char n, unsigned char t)`